Disability Theology

 3 Reading disability theologically

 Since Nancy Eiesland’s death in 2009, the shape of the conversation between disability and theology has changed.
-That year saw the publication of a landmark text in theological thinking on disability: Deborah Creamer’s Disability and Christian Theology: Embodied Limits and Constructive Possibilites.
+That year saw the publication of a landmark text in theological thinking on disability: Deborah Creamer’s Disability and Christian Theology: Embodied Limits and Constructive Possibilities (2009).
 Creamer’s book took the conversation forward, proposing a new, explicitly theological model of disability.
 Her model engaged the work of Eiesland and others, noting a lack of scholarship in disability studies on what she referred to as ‘cognitive’ disabilities.
 Yet theological work on intellectual disability was then ongoing; Critical Reflections on Stanley Hauerwas’ Theology of Disability was published in 2005, and Amos Yong’s Theology and Down Syndrome appeared in 2007.
 Theological reflection on intellectual disability now accounts for the majority of work in disability theology.
-The advent of the limits model and explosion of work on intellectual disability have yielded a number of distinctly theological approaches to disability.
+The advent of the ‘limits’ model and explosion of work on intellectual disability have yielded a number of distinctly theological approaches to disability.

 3.1 Disability, Christian theology, and the ‘limits’ model